yoyosource/tec1.0/README.md

 }
 ```
 You can also check if 2 strings are equal, for that use 'equals'.
 If you want to have it not case sensitive, use 'equalsIgnoreCase'.
 When you want to check if the first string starts with the other string, use 'startsWith'.
 Use 'endsWith' provided you want to check if the first string ends with the second string.
 To check if the first string contains the second, use 'contains'.
 This can also be used non case sensitive, with 'containsIgnoreCase'.
+If you want to check if a variable is of type x you can use the 'typeof' keyword.
+To check if something can be some other type use the 'canbe' keyword.
+Both keywords needs a type following!

 ## Repeating